SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 A2: Add the shortcode `[ska_utm_grabber_anchor]` to a template file that is included on all pages, such as `footer.php` or `header.php`.

 **Q3: How do I dynamically update links with UTM parameters?**
-A3: Add the specified class (default: `sudonim-link`) to any links you want to be dynamically updated.
+A3: Add the class "sudonim-link" to any links you want to be dynamically updated.

+**Q4: Do I need to modify my forms to include UTM parameters?**
+A4: No, the plugin automatically adds UTM parameter fields to all forms on the page.

 ## License